Enter your zip to

 How much do solar panels cost for a 2,000 square foot house?

-Though the only way to find an exact cost for solar panels for your home is to get a quote, you can estimate cost using the following:
+Though the only way to get an exact cost for solar panels for your home is to request a quote, you can estimate the cost using the following method:

-Start with the national average price of $16,500 for solar panel installation for a 1,500 square foot home.
-From there, add/subtract $10 for every square foot of home.
+Start with the national average price of $21,816 for solar panel installation on a 1,500-square-foot home.
+From there, add or subtract about $10 to $15 per square foot for every additional or fewer square feet of space.